aleksilassila/Islands/README.md

 Jumping down from an island teleports player to survival "wilderness", that can be reset often without losing players' progress.

+This plugin is designed to function as your server's core plugin:
+For example it handles protection, homes, teleports / warps and has economy integration with handy GUIs for performing tasks.

 If you want to experience the plugin in game, you can hop on blucraft.mc.gg!
 (1.16.3)

 ## Features